kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 GA APIs should match the exact set of APIs enabled in GA for the Kubernetes version the compatibility version is set to.

-All Alpha and Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the compatibility version is set to.
+All Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the compatibility version is set to.
 I.e. `--runtime-config=api/<version>` needs to be able to turn on APIs exactly like it did for each Kubernetes version that compatibility version can be set to.

+Alpha APIs may not be enabled in conjunction with compatibility version.

 ### User Stories (Optional)